modrobert/pm_reader/README.md

 ### Tip

-In Linux you can use 'conky' to display the AQI as follows:
+In Linux you can use 'conky' to display the AQI on desktop as follows:

 <pre>
 conky -d -a bottom_right -y 0 -t '${exec pm_reader.py}' -u 5